Blog

 The Nissan transmission and transfer case route the front driveshaft up the right side of the engine, while the BMW transmission and transfer case routes the front driveshaft up the left side of the engine.
 This will need to be a consideration moving forward once I get to the task of choosing differentials and packaging the other required parts of the car.

-The front to rear power split is adjustable in the Nissan transfer case.
-It is a simple hydraulic mechanism that can be controlled by the ecu.
+The front to rear power split is adjustable in the Nissan transfer case and can be controlled by the ECU.

 The BMW transfer case routes power to the front and back using an electronically controlled clutch system that will require an aftermarket electronic controller to operate.
 If a controller is not available, Domiworks makes adapters to adapt other transfer cases to the ZF 8HP transmission (including the Nissan GTR transfer case).